Fiona Doring, Chief Executive Director

-Holding an MA and MFA in Fine Arts from Edinburgh University and Edinburgh College of Art, Fiona began her career as a practising artist, exhibiting her own work extensively, and working in Arts Education before moving to Peacock Visual Arts in Aberdeen as Project Curator.
-Here she developed her commitment to art as a powerful tool for change through working to engage contemporary artists with their communities.
+Holding an MA and MFA in Fine Art from Edinburgh University and Edinburgh College of Art, Fiona began her career as a practising artist and worked in arts education before moving to Peacock Visual Arts in Aberdeen as Project Curator.
+It was here that she realised the power of art to engage with people and communities in a meaningful and life changing way.

 Mairi McLaren, Head of Finance & Operations